imglandimgland

 Several image hosts offer some form of expiry, but the implementation varies.

-ImgBB supports expiry on uploads, which makes it a reasonable option for temporary hosting. imgland offers a higher file size limit (32MB vs ImgBB's limit) and gives account holders the ability to modify expiry after upload, which adds flexibility if your timeline changes.
+ImgBB supports expiry on uploads, which makes it a reasonable option for temporary hosting. imgland offers a higher file size limit (32MB vs ImgBB's limit) and lets you change the expiry after upload, which matters when your timeline changes and the image is already shared.

 Imgur does not offer user-controlled expiry.
 Images remain hosted until manually deleted or removed by Imgur's systems.
 If you need guaranteed expiry, Imgur isn't designed for that use case.